Growing Carrots on the Balcony is easy and this way you can enjoy this nutritious root vegetable fresh, even if you are short of space!

 Requirements for Growing Carrots in Balcony

-Mix 2 part sterilized soil, one part compost or other organic matter, and well-rotted manure in equal amount with some amount of perlite to make the potting mix at home.
+Mix 2 parts sterilized soil, one part compost or other organic matter, and well-rotted manure in equal amounts with some amount of perlite to make the potting mix at home.
 For a soilless mix, replace the soil with peat moss or coco peat and mix everything in an equal amount.

 Keep the soil evenly moist by watering regularly.
 Check the moisture level with your finger by pressing it 1-2 inches into the topsoil.
 It should never dry out completely as that’ll affect the harvest.
 Reduce watering when carrots are about to reach maturity, as overwatering leads to cracks at that stage.

 It’s best to sow seeds when the temperature ranges from 42–90 F (5.5–32 C) to facilitate optimum germination.
 For best-tasting carrots, grow them at a temperature ranging from 60-72 F (15-22 C).

 When growing carrots on a balcony, you can take advantage of its microclimate–Move the pot to a shaded spot if the temperature gets high.
 Similarly, put them in the direct sun if the temperature drops low.

 Fertilizer should be high in phosphorous, potassium, and a bit low in nitrogen.
 You can go for 5:10:10 fertilizer during the growing season.
 Also, when preparing the potting soil, add liquid fertilizer biweekly according to the product’s instructions.

 Maintain a minimum distance of 2-3 inches between each plant.
 When the plant reaches a height of 3 inches, thin out the weak seedlings.
 Make sure to cut back from the base instead of uprooting, as it can disturb other baby plants.